khayashi31/Programming-Task-Research-Internship-at-Financial-Services-Innovation-Lab-Georgia-Tech/README.md

 ## Credits

 "produceStats", the function used to parse through the cleaned data and produce a time-series plot modifies a parser program taken from the University of Notre Dame's Software Repository for Accounting and Finance.
 The original program can be found through this link: https://sraf.nd.edu/textual-analysis/code/

+## Contact

+For any questions or concerns, please contact me at: khayashi31@gatech.edu